Virtual environment configuration requirements

 - Under Source, find the Identifier parameter.

 - If every disk displays the ID of your benchmark image, the recommendation is fulfilled.
-Otherwise, proceed to the "Guides and solutions to use".
+Otherwise, proceed to "Guides and solutions to use".

 -